hahndorf/Test-WebSite/README.md

 After checking a few things the script calls a page on your site, if not a http status of 200, it checks the IIS logs for that request to get the substatus code.
 It then tries to suggest various things to fix the problem.

+I often answer questions about IIS on [serverfault.com](http://serverfault.com), [stackoverflow.com](http://stackoverflow.com/) or [forums.iis.com](http://forums.iis.net/) and often people provide very little information about their problem.
+Nearly always it would be helpful to know the sub-status code and people should try a few common troubleshooting things before asking a questions on these forums.

+So if anybody could run this script before asking a question and providing the information it outputs, that would be very helpful for people answering questions.

+I also realized there are a lot of things this script could test and many ways in which it could break.
+So there is still a lot of work to do.

 ### Requirements

 - IIS 8.5 (any IIS 7+ may work, not tested)
 - PowerShell 3 or higher
 - PowerShell WebAdministration module installed.
 - Windows Server 2012 R2 (others may work)
-- IIS logging with certain settings installed
+- IIS logging with certain settings installed (use -install switch)
-- IIS Failed request tracing installed
+- IIS Failed request tracing installed (use -install switch)

 ### Version

-0.2 - First tests
+0.3 - Some features implemented

 ### Tests